cornflowers.jpeg

 • Anger and aggression

-• Social anxiety and phobia
+• Social anxiety and social phobia

 • Retirement, loss and bereavement anxiety